shlomiNugarker/social-media-react/README.md

-## Social network ! - full-stack app using React.js, Redux, Node.js, MongoDb and more !
+## Social Network ! - full-stack app using React.js, Redux, Node.js, MongoDb and more !